 All pregnant employees have the right to paid time off to attend ante-natal care.
-This may include relaxation classes or parentcraft classes.
+This may include relaxation classes or parent craft classes.
 Your Principal may wish to see evidence of your appointments and you should aim to provide as much notice as possible.
-See also [paragraph 3.12](#) for guidance on fathers to be / partners / nominated carers and ante-natal care.